-For some other great dinner spots check out our Alajuela (airport area) guide.
+For some hotel and dinner suggestions, check out our Alajuela (airport area) guide.

 Today you are heading to one of our favorite places, Tortuguero!
 It is a good idea to head out somewhat early towards Tortuguero.
 Public boats stop running from La Pavona to Tortuguero at 4:30pm.
 If you want more info about how to get to Tortuguero we talk all about it in our Tortuguero budget travel guide here.

 Once you arrive in Tortuguero you should check in to your hotel and drop your stuff off.
 Before you head out to do anything fun you should ask at your hotel about setting up a turtle tour for this evening or tomorrow evening and setting up a canoe tour for tomorrow morning.
 Everyone knows everyone in Tortuguero and your hotel will be happy to arrange these things for you.

 Just keep in mind that prime turtle season is from July through October.
 If you are traveling at another time of the year you may still be able to see turtles, but there is no guarantee.

 After setting that stuff up with your hotel, go explore the cute downtown area.
 It won’t take you too long.
 You can walk from one side of the main road to the other end in about 20 minutes, but it is nice to check out.
 There are also some cute gift shops.

 Also, if you did not rent a car and need transportation to Cahuita, this is a good time to check out some of the transportation shops and set something up.
 Then it’s out of the way and you don’t need to worry about it.